-The short-term mobility action program seeks to bridge the gap between longer term mobility improvements that are dependent on redevelopment or property acquisition and interim improvements that can be implemented under current conditions.
+The short-term mobility action program seeks to bridge the gap between longer term mobility improvements that are dependent on redevelopment or property acquisition and interim improvements that can largely be implemented under current conditions.
 A primary goal is to provide improved pedestrian and cycling conditions in the near term.
-Through short term improvements, incremental steps can be made towards achieving the ultimate vision for the Shelbourne Valley.
+Through short term improvements, a major step can be made towards achieving the ultimate vision for the Shelbourne Valley.